WaiveCar/Waivecar/src/views/site/faq.md

 No worries!
 It's just a $1 hold on your card we will refund right back to you when your ride is complete!

 ### How many WaiveCars are there?
-We currently have 20 in Santa Monica, however are expanding to about 150 very soon in LA and several major cities!
+We currently have 20 in Santa Monica, however are expanding very soon.

 ## Driving Cars
 ### How far can I drive with a WaiveCar?